xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 Interesting insights from the thread:

-* By choosing to swithc you are actually choosing two doors instead of one.
+* By choosing to switch you are actually choosing two doors instead of one.
 * Try thinking how would things work with 100 doors.